Effective Reading Strategies

 (printable version here)

-- Don't wait until the last minute; give yourself plenty of time to read your material.
+- Don't wait until the last minute; leave plenty of time to read the material.

-- Use the questions at the beginnings or ends of chapters as study guides to help focus your reading.
+- Use the questions at the beginnings or ends of chapters as study guides to help focus the reading.

-- Try one or more of the following methods of note taking (using a combination of approaches will help you begin reviewing):
+- Try one or more of the following methods of note taking:

-- Glossing: after reading a passage or section, summarize the main ideas in your own words.
-This summary can be done in a notebook or in the margins of your book (if you own it).
+- Glossing: after reading a passage or section, summarize the main ideas in the writer's own words.
+This summary can be done in a notebook, on sticky notes, or even in the margins (as long as it's the writer's book).

-- Outlining: using the author's order or your own, write down the key ideas.
+- Outlining: using the author's order or one that makes sense as a writer, write down the key ideas.
 Use phrases and abbreviations to keep it short.
-Use whatever system of numbering or lettering you prefer.
+Use whatever system of numbering or lettering works for the reading.
+Also see Topic outlines( insert link here)

-- Instead of highlighting or underlining in your text, take notes in the margins or in a separate notebook.
+- Instead of highlighting or underlining in the text, take notes in the margins or in a separate notebook.
 These notes will give you the important information at a glance.
-(If you take notes in a separate notebook, remember to write the page number on which the information may be found again for later reference.)
-Improving your reading skills may very well have a positive effect on your writing.
+(If the writer takes notes in a separate notebook, remember to write the page number on which the information may be found again for later reference.)

 Back to 'Getting Started'